morhendos/casino-liga/docs/DESIGN-UPDATES.md

 - Added new animations in Tailwind config
 - Integrated Lucide icons throughout the interface for visual consistency
 - Improved responsive behavior across all device sizes
-- Created reusable components for footer and other commonly used elements
+- Created reusable components for header, footer and other commonly used elements

 ## Responsive Design Considerations

+- Designed for mobile-first to ensure good experiences on all device sizes
+- Created responsive navigation that collapses to a hamburger menu on mobile
 - Ensured the hero section adapts well to smaller screens
 - Designed mobile-first card layouts that stack properly
 - Used appropriate text sizing for different viewport widths